AksharNC/EcoEats/README.md

 # Food-Waste-Management-System

 A food waste management application which offers:
-  Food Donation Option
-  Top Donors List
-  A pickup locations for the Acceptors
+  Food Donation Option, Top Donors List, Pickup locations for the Acceptors